BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/talents.md

   </div>
 </div>

-You should always pick this talent in every dungeon.
-This will allow you to cc uninterruptable cast like Buckling Rampage in Mists or just mass interrup multiple mobs.

-or Repentance
+**Fist of Justice:**

+This should never be played in m+ because having a AoE disorient is more useful.

+**Repentance:**

-This talent is only used for CCing the mages on second boss Necrotic Wake so you can ignore playing them completly.
+This should only be used to CC the mages on second boss Necrotic Wake so your group can ignore playing them completly.

+**Blinding Light:**

 **T35**
 Unbreakable Spirit